 Library Facility Use

-The UHCL Neumann Library primarily serves currently registered students, faculty and staff of the university.
+The UHCL Neumann Library and Pearland Campus Library primarily serve currently registered students, faculty, and staff of the university.

 Community users may use